uobdv/Design-Verification/index.md

 ## Lecture and lab times

-*Autumn Term 2023*
+*Autumn Term 2024*

-- Lectures are scheduled in weeks 1-5, 8 and 12 (revision session).
+- Lectures are scheduled in weeks 1-5, 7-8, and in week 12 we will have a 1h revision session.
 Please refer to the timetable for lecture times and locations.
 Any changes to scheduled lecture times and lecture theatres will be announced during lectures and via Blackboard.

 - Lecture recordings will be made available via Blackboard.
-There are roughly three hours of recordings per week.
+There are roughly three hours of recordings per week, though you should attend the live lectures as timetabled, and use the recordings only for revision.

 <!-- - Online synchronous sessions (named Lectures in the timetable) are scheduled at 10:00 on Wednesdays in weeks 1-5, 7-8 and also in week 12.
 We will use these to answer questions, to focus on specific topics that require interaction and/or debate, and to discuss the supplementary material (see below), e.g. you may be asked to read an article or a scientific paper and participate in a discussion.
 Any slides presented can be found under Live Sessions below.-->

-- Labs (called Practicals in your timetable) are scheduled in weeks 1-5 and 7-8 on Wednesdays at 9:00 and Fridays at 17:00 in MVB 1.15.
-Labs are supervised by an experienced Teaching Assistant (TA).
-Labs can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, tools, etc.
+- Labs (called Practicals in your timetable) are scheduled in weeks 1-5 and 7-8 on Wednesdays at 12:00 and Fridays at 12:00 in MVB.
+Labs will be supervised by a Teaching Assistant (TA).
+Labs can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, tools, etc. New material and demos will normally be covered in the Wednesday lab session.
+In general, the lab session on Fridays offers an opportunity for you to catch up.

 - You are expected to engage with the supplementary material and the opportunities highlighted in the lectures and on this unit page.

 ## Making contact

-*Autumn Term 2023*
+*Autumn Term 2024*

 - Your main ways of getting help with this unit are:
   1. Ask directly after the lectures.
   2. Ask the unit TA, ideally during the labs/practicals on Wednesdays.
-  3. Post your question on the online Blackboard forum for the unit.
+  3. Post your question on the online Blackboard forum for the unit after checking the forum content.
   4. Ask a fellow student via Teams.

 - **Please avoid sending Kerstin an email to get help as this may not result in the type of help you may need.** This is because Kerstin gets far too many emails per day to process them all in a timely manner.